Nexmo/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/starter-project/kotlin.md

 ```

-Notice that we hardcoded these cons and values to store the properties of users.
-This might feel a bit out of place but makes it easier to use later on in this tutorial.
+Notice that these constants and values are hardcoded to store the properties of users.
+This makes it easier to use these values later in this tutorial.